thjread/Reminders/README.md

 A to-do list web app focusing on robust offline and multi-device operation, and taking advantage of modern web technologies.

-Hosted at <https://reminders.thjread.com> on Google Cloud Platform Free Tier (see <https://github.com/thjread/thjread> for full Docker Compose configuration).
+Hosted at <https://reminders.thjread.com> on Google Cloud Platform Free Tier (see <https://github.com/thjread/thjread> for full NGINX and Docker Compose configuration), using CloudFlare to cache static content.

 ### Features